-To switch on the transponder press the ON/OFF button once.
-The button will be locked in its "ON" position.
+To switch on the transponder, press the "ON/OFF" button once.
+The button will be locked in the "ON" position.
 Press the button again to switch it off.

-The initial display is shown shortly after the transponder is switched on (see figure below).
+The start screen is displayed immediately after the transponder is switched on (see figure below).
+The screen displays the current version of the running software and the FPGA revision.